YanisBenekaa/panterest/readme.md

 chown -R $USER ./
 ```

-To migrate database, you need to enter inside the container that build the PHP image
+To launch the migrations, you need to enter inside the container that build the PHP image
-(it's panterest_web in this case) from another terminal:
+(it's panterest_web in this case) from another terminal :

 ```Terminal
 docker exec -it panterest_web bash